 The first thing you need to know about bearded dragons is that they grow extremely fast.
 Why is this important?
 This is important because you will want to accommodate when choosing a cage.
 In fact, you will probably want to go ahead and choose an adult cage that will house your dragon for its lifespan because your baby will be grown before you know it.
 Babies might start out at just 5 to 6 inches in length, but by the time they are 12 months old they can grow to be anywhere from 18 to 22 inches long with a weight of 700 grams.
 To comfortably suite a dragon of this stature, you will need a cage of 4 ft x 2 ft x 2 ft.
 There is nothing wrong with starting out with smaller cages, but you will save yourself a bundle if you just go ahead and get an adult-sized cage.

 Bearded dragons are not picky eaters.
 However, they need a diet that consists of vegetables, insects, and fruits.
 While some people opt to feed their bearded dragon over-the-counter foods, experts believe that fresh produce and live insects are the better options.
 Of course, it is up to you to choose a diet for your pet.
 But, if you want your pet to meet or exceed the life expectancy, a diet with the necessities will be required.
+With the help of Bearded Dragon Guru you will know the proper ways in raising your bearded dragons.

 Contrary to belief bearded dragons need exercise.
 While these animals have extremely short legs, it is believed that they can run nine miles per hour.
 If you have other animals, you will need to keep your bearded dragon separate and in a safe location when exercising.
 A harness and leash will offer more security than letting her/him run freely.